0x61726b/Chiika/README.md

 #Running

-Use NPM to build and run Chiika.You will be greeted with login screen,there you can login with your MyAnimeList account.Your user info and lists will be retrieved upon login.
+Use NPM to build and run Chiika.You will be greeted with login screen,there you can login with your account.Your user info and lists will be retrieved upon login.
 Media detection only works on Windows *for now*.

 ```
 npm install -g gulp bower